edgarcosta/ZetaPlaneCurves/README.md

 ## Genus 5, degree 6
-Y is a genus 5 curve that is a quartic cover of the elliptic curve with [LMFDB]((https://www.lmfdb.org) label [330.b2](https://beta.lmfdb.org/EllipticCurve/Q/330/b/2) (Cremona label 330e2)
+Y is a genus 5 curve that is a quartic cover of the elliptic curve with [LMFDB](https://www.lmfdb.org) label [330.b2](https://beta.lmfdb.org/EllipticCurve/Q/330/b/2) and Cremona label 330e2.
 ```
 //genus 5 curve that is a quartic cover of the elliptic curve 330e2
 > g := 900*a^6 - 8236*a^4*c^2 + 784*a^3*b^2*c + 11*a^2*b^4 + 1228*a^2*c^4 - 16*a*b^2*c^3 - 11*b^4*c^2 - 36*c^6;